Acharya Tulsi

 Acharya Tulsi (20 October 1914 – 23 June 1997) was a prominent Jain religious leader.
 He was the founder of the Anuvrata movement and the Jain Vishva Bharti Institute, Ladnun, and the author of over one hundred books.

 Acharya Mahapragya, Acharya Mahashraman and Sadhvipramukha Kanakprabha were his disciples.

 Biography

 Acharya Tulsi was born on 20 October 1914 in Ladnun, in present Nagaur district of Rajasthan, to Vadana and Jhumarmal Khater.
-Acharya Kalugani, then the leader of the Svetambar Terapanth Sangh, greatly influenced Tulsi.
+Acharya Kalugani, then the leader of the Śvetāmbara Terapanth association, greatly influenced Tulsi.
 Tulsi was initiated into monkhood at age 11 in 1925.
 In 1936, Kalugani nominated Tulsi to be his successor in Gangapur at Rang Bhawan-the house of Ranglal Hiran, making him the ninth Acharya of the Terapanth Sangha.
 During his leadership of the Sangha, he initiated more than 776 monks and nuns.

 Scholarship

 In the 1970s, Acharya Tulsi began researching, compiling translations and commentaries on the Jain Agamas.
 Acharya Tulsi, along with Yuvacharya Mahapragya, sought to rediscover Jain meditation and termed it preksha dhyan.